ArslanS1997/From-Scratch/README.md

 # From Scratch
-Implementing ML algorithms without libaries, in order to illustrate understanding of the mathematical foundations
+Implementing ML algorithms without libaries, in order to illustrate understanding of the mathematical foundation of these algorithms

 Algorithms:
 # GMM